 It’s baking season!
 It’s official.
 Bust out the measuring cups and flour.

-When people think of baking, certain produce automatically comes to mind: winter squash, apples, pears, etc. However, California strawberries are available year-round thanks to 400 family farmers who grow 90 percent of the nation’s strawberries.
+When people think of baking, certain produce automatically comes to mind: winter squash, apples, pears, etc. However, California strawberries are available year-round thanks to 400 family farmers and strawberry pickers who produce 90 percent of the nation’s strawberries.
 There’s no reason to exclude them from the holiday festivities!
 Have you considered swapping out some of the standard holiday cakes and pies with strawberries?
 You should.

 Strawberry Bundt Cake